canlilar/binderhub-deploy-gke/README.md

 ./src/<script-name>.sh
 ```

-To build the BinderHub, you should run `setup.sh` first (to install the required command line tools), then `deploy.sh` (which will build the BinderHub).
-Once the BinderHub is deployed, you can run `logs.sh` and `info.sh` to get the JupyterHub logs and service IP addresses respectively.
-`teardown.sh` should _only_ be used to delete your BinderHub deployment.

 You need to create a file called `config.json` which has the format described in the code block below.
 Fill the quotation marks with your desired namespaces, etc.
 `config.json` is git-ignored so sensitive information, such as passwords and Service Accounts, cannot not be pushed to GitHub.